ayylouu/dwmblocks/README.md

 # Editing blocks

 The statusbar is made from text output from commandline programs.
-Blocks are added and removed by editing the config.h file.
+Blocks are added and removed by editing the blocks.h file.

 # Signaling changes